 The City of Edina produces a Consumer Confidence Report annually to inform its customers of the quality of the City's drinking water.
 The goal of the City’s Consumer Confidence Report is to provide information to customers about Edina’s drinking water without confusion or alarm.
 The City’s intent is to advance consumers’ understanding of drinking water, heighten awareness of the need to protect water resources and enhance the image of the professionals operating the City’s water system.

-The City of Edina produces and mails its annual report in June of each year as part of the Public Works Pipeline newsletter.
+The City of Edina produces and mails its annual report to all Edina mailboxes in summer of each year as part of the Public Works Pipeline newsletter.
+Water reports also are available online in English, Somali and Spanish.
+Please note the most recent report is for the previous year (example: In summer 2023, the 2022 drinking water report will be issued).

 For more information, contact Public Works Coordinator Dave Goergen by calling 952-826-0312, or Utilities Supervisor Nate Kaderlik at 952-826-0316